BAMresearch/aRTist-handbook/source/tutorial_detector.rst

 .. figure:: pictures/tutorial-detector-detectorcalc-exposure.png
     :width: 50%

-    In the exposure settings, we will enter reference values that we have measured in our real-world projection image.
+    In the exposure settings, we will enter reference values that we have measured in our real-world projection images.

 The first section, called :guilabel:`Reference exposure settings`, asks for the general circumstances under which the reference image was taken.